sicXnull/3528-HK1-RBOX-Armbian/README.md

 ## Armbian for RK3528 TV-box

-Tested on Vontar DQ08 and H96 Max M1.
+Tested on Vontar DQ08 , H96 Max M1 & HK1 RBOX.

 * H96 Max M1 is not recommended due to lack of essential ports.